GACJ/complib-help/docs/methods/overview.md

     A performance is typically only included if no performance of that length or greater has been recorded prior to that date.
 Once a performance of greater length has been recorded, shorter performances from after that date will no longer be added (but will be retained if added previously).
 The exception to this is **long lengths**, which will always be recorded.

-Details
-:   The published details of the performance: title, performing Guild or Association (if given), location, and conductor (if given).

 ## References
 ![References tab expanded](../img/references_tab_expanded.png)